alexeygrigorev/alexeygrigorev.github.io/cv.md

 ### PROFESSIONAL EXPERIENCE

-<strong>10.2018 &mdash; ...</strong><br/>
+<strong>10.2018 &mdash; 03.2023</strong><br/>
 <strong>[OLX Group](http://www.olx.com)</strong>, Berlin, Germany<br/>
-Position: Lead Data Scientist (promoted from Senior Data Scientist)<br/>
+Position: Lead --> Principal Data Scientist

+Internal ML plafrom used by OLX Europe

+- standardized the way data scinetists and ML engineers deploy ML models
+- lead a "special forces" MLOps team with a plaform engineer and ML engineer

+Tech lead responsibilities

+- System architecture and design
+- Scoping and leading new initiatives

+Community work

+- Mentioring and upskilling
+- Organizing hackathons and learnathons
+- Lead editor of the OLX blog
+- Representing OLX externally (meetups and conferences) and internally (within the Prosus community)

-OLX is a global online marketplace.
-At OLX I lead the effort on several projects, including
+as a Senior data scientist, I lead the effort on several projects, including

 - Duplicate detection system processing 95% of OLX images - up to 250 images per second
 - Infrastructure for serving image models processing up to 200 images per second